donishmand23/solutions_repo/docs/1 Physics/3 Waves/Problem_1.md

 ![Hexagon interference pattern](figures/6_sided_polygon_interference.png)

 *Figure 4: Interference pattern produced by six point sources arranged in a regular hexagon.
-The pattern exhibits six-fold rotational symmetry with intricate nodal structures.*
+The pattern exhibits six-fold rotational symmetry and more complex nodal structures.
+Displacement values range from -4 to +4 units for consistent comparison with other configurations.*

 The hexagonal arrangement produces a pattern with six-fold rotational symmetry.
 The pattern shows: